ALokYadav05/Internship_Practice/README.md

 - **Frameworks:** (e.g., Flask, FastAPI, PyMongo, SQLAlchemy, PYODBC, GITFLOW, Scikit - learn)
 - **Tools:** (e.g. Git, Postman)

-*Created and maintained by Om Mishra.
+*Created and maintained by Alok Yadav.
 Feel free to reach out if you have questions about any of the implementations!*